Georges Delerue: Collaborations with Jack Clayton

 Delerue composed the music for five of the films made by the noted British director Jack Clayton.
 Their first collaboration was The Pumpkin Eater (1964), followed by Our Mother's House (1967).
 In 1982 they reunited for the Disney film version of Ray Bradbury's Something Wicked This Way Comes, but the production was fraught with problems.
-Unhappy with the sinister tone of Clayton's original cut, the studio took control of the film, and held it back from release for over a year.
-They reportedly spent an additional $5 million on re-editing the film, cutting some scenes and replacing them with newly shot footage, with the aim of making the film more commercial and 'family-friendly'.
-To Delerue's great disappointment, Disney also insisted on the removal of his original music (which was considered 'too dark'), and replaced it with a new, 'lighter' score by American composer James Horner.
+Unhappy with the sinister tone of Clayton's original cut, the studio took control of the film, and held it back from release for more than a year.
+They reportedly spent an additional $5 million on re-editing the film, cutting some scenes and replacing them with newly shot footage, with the aim of making the film more commercial and "family-friendly".
+To Delerue's great disappointment, Disney also insisted on the removal of his original music (which was considered "too dark"), and replaced it with a new, "lighter" score by American composer James Horner.
 Speaking later about the rejection of his score, Delerue said: "It was extremely painful ... because it was probably the most ambitious score I wrote in the United States."
-Delerue's music for the film was only available to collectors in low-quality bootleg copies until 2011, when Disney authorised the release of approximately 30 minutes of music, sourced from Delerue's personal tape copy of the score (which originally ran for over an hour).
+Delerue's music for the film was only available to collectors in low-quality bootleg copies until 2011, when Disney authorised the release of approximately 30 minutes of music, sourced from Delerue's personal tape copy of the score (which originally ran for more than an hour).
 This was issued by Universal France (along with Delerue's music for the 1991 film Regarding Henry) in a limited edition of 3000 CDs, as the inaugural release of its "Ecoutez le Cinema!" soundtrack series.
 Despite this disappointment, Delerue worked with Clayton twice more, on his last feature film, The Lonely Passion of Judith Hearne (1987), and on Clayton's final screen project, a feature length BBC TV adaptation of Muriel Spark's Memento Mori (1992), which aired just a month after Delerue's death.